memgraph/docs/docs/database-functionalities/triggers.md

   - UPDATE
   - DELETE

-For each of the event types, user can denote if he wants to execute trigger's statements just on the events that happened on a vertex or just on an edge.
-Vertex is denoted using `()` and edges using `-->`.
+For each event type, users can specify whether to execute the trigger statements only on the events that happened on a vertex, or on an edge.
+Vertices are denoted with `()`, and edges with `-->`.

 Few examples would be:
 `ON CREATE` - trigger the statements only if an object (vertex and/or edge) was created during the transaction execution.